 Defending Women Accused of Domestic Violence

 As the enforcement of domestic violence laws has increased, so too has the rate at which women are arrested for domestic violence crimes.
-Recent studies show that about 25% of persons arrested for domestic violence in the United States are female (although that number is slightly lower in the State of Florida).
+Recent studies show that about 25% of persons arrested for domestic violence in the United States are female (although that number is slightly lower in Florida).

-Over the years, the attorneys at Sammis Law Firm have represented women who were falsely accused of domestic violence while defending themselves against a partner who had repeatedly abused them over the years.
-Some women are repeatedly victimized by a partner before being further victimized by the criminal justice system.
+Over the years, the attorneys at Sammis Law Firm have represented women falsely accused of domestic violence while defending themselves against a partner who had repeatedly abused them.
+Some women are victimized by a partner before being further victimized by the criminal justice system.

-If an intimate partner is willing and able to physically abuse another person, then it is not hard to imagine a circumstance in which an intimate partner would make a false police report.
-In fact, false allegations of domestic violence are a form of abuse and control that can be just as damaging (if not more damaging) than physical abuse.
+Suppose an intimate partner is willing to abuse another person physically.
+In that case, it is not hard to imagine a circumstance in which an intimate partner would make a false police report.
+False allegations of domestic violence are a form of abuse and control that can be just as damaging (if not more damaging) than physical abuse.

 When the police respond to a domestic violence call, they often strictly adhere to their pro-arrest policies without examining the context of the incident or the prior difficulties between the parties.

 Attorneys for Women Arrested for Domestic Violence in Tampa, FL

-Over the years, our criminal defense attorneys have represented women charged with a wide variety of domestic violence charges from simple battery to aggravated battery.
+Over the years, our criminal defense attorneys have represented women charged with various domestic violence charges, from simple battery to aggravated battery.
 After an arrest for domestic violence, contact an experienced attorney at Sammis Law Firm.

-Many of our clients have a successful career and have never been in trouble with the law before.
+Many of our clients have a successful career and have never been in trouble with the law.

 The stakes are high when defending a woman charged with a first offense of domestic violence battery in Hillsborough County, FL.
 From our second office in New Port Richey, FL, we represent women accused of domestic violence in Pasco County, FL.